yamatt/blog/content/showcase/filter-annoyances.md

 I'm kind of curious about ways you can test and validate uBlock Origin filters.
 It seems kind of difficult.

 I also found that the [filter syntax used in uBlock Origin comes from Adblock Plus](https://github.com/gorhill/uBlock/wiki/Static-filter-syntax), and they can be very imprecise.
 But the uBlock Origin element picker tool is amazing.
-Some of the time I just use that then copy the generated rule in to this repo.
+Some of the time I use it then copy the generated rule in to this repo.

 I chose (rather unusually for me) the CC0 license for these filters because I wanted to put them as much in to the public domain as possible, and because they are not really programmatic scripts.